South Cambridgeshire Logo

 Other cases that aren't dealt with as complaints:

-• Complaints that are not about the Council, including complaints about Ermine Street Housing (these are dealt with by Ermine Street Housing under their own complaints policy).
+• complaints made by suppliers, partners, and other public authorities including complaints about Ermine Street Housing (these are dealt with by Ermine Street Housing under their own complaints policy).

 Submit a complaint